rjferguson21/big-bang/docs/developer/package-integration/package-integration-flux.md

    values.yaml           # Big Bang customization of the package and passthrough values.
    ```

-Create a new Helm chart for Flux resources in the root of your Git repository:
+Create a new Helm chart for Big Bang resources in the root of your Git repository:

 ```shell
 # short name of the package